Case sensitivity

-The lowercase "a" and uppercase "A" are the two case variants of the first letter in the English alphabet.
+The uppercase A and lowercase a are the two case variants of the first letter in the English alphabet.

 In computers, case sensitivity defines whether uppercase and lowercase letters are treated as distinct (case-sensitive) or equivalent (case-insensitive).
 For instance, when users interested in learning about dogs search an e-book, "dog" and "Dog" are of the same significance to them.
 Thus, they request a case-insensitive search.
 But when they search an online encyclopedia for information about the United Nations, for example, or something with no ambiguity regarding capitalization and ambiguity between two or more terms cut down by capitalization, they may prefer a case-sensitive search.

 Areas of significance

 Case sensitivity may differ depending on the situation: